Operation Pulse Lift

 - On September 28, 2022, Category 4 Hurricane Ian hit Florida, causing massive destruction and fatalities.
 It also generated a 1,000-unit shortfall in the blood supply across the state.
 CAP responded in 72 hours with 404 units donated by individual members.

-- In 2022, CAP received ARC “Premier Blood Partner” status, for its nationwide blood support efforts, while collecting 8,773 units that year at 112 BDC events.
+- In 2021, (since then in 2022, 2023, and 2024) CAP received ARC's “Premier Blood Partner” status, for its nationwide blood support efforts, while collecting 8,773 units that year at 112 BDC events.
 By 15 May, 2023, the total COVID collections were at 21,076 units (including emergency transports) potentially saving 63,533 lives and CAP was presented the ARC “Ironman Award.”
+In September 2023 the mission was recognized by the International Association of Emergency Managers with their annual "2023 Business and Private Sector Integration and Public Sector Partnership Award," recognizing excellence in the integration of public and private Emergency Management partnerships.

 - On 11 May 2023 the Phase II (mission mobilization and surge) for the the COVID-19 Presidential Declared Disaster period (13 March 2020 - 11 May 2023) ended with the 300th BDC at Falcon Field, in Mesa, Arizona.
 This brought the mission into Phase II (Steady State-Community Service), with no drop in the urgency because of the nation-wide shortfall of blood.

-- Throughout the pandemic, there have been more than 23,000 public encounters in 319 BDC events, but with stringent adherence to both safety and infectious disease protection protocols, enforced by CAP safety officers, not a single COVID cross-infection of a CAP member has occurred.
+- Throughout the pandemic, there were more than 24,000 public encounters during 335 BDC events, but with stringent adherence to both safety and infectious disease protection protocols, enforced by CAP safety officers, not a single COVID cross-infection of a CAP member occurred.
 None!

-CONCLUSION: Since 2017, the national award-winning Operation Pulse Lift program has supported 317 BDC events, at 41 sites, collecting 21,210 blood units.
-This reaffirms CAP’s status as the nation’s top Volunteer Emergency Management Agency, as recognized by the International Association of Emergency Managers in 2020 and 2021.
-This six-year mission has become CAP’s largest and longest-running disaster relief mission, supporting a half a dozen other disasters nationwide and resulting in five times more lives (64,019) saved, than all the combined missions in CAP’s 81-year history.
+CONCLUSION: : Since 2017, CAP’s Presidential award-winning Operation Pulse Lift supported 544 BDC events, at 62 sites, in 25 states/territories; collecting 33,304, blood units; reaffirming itself as the nation’s #1 Volunteer Emergency Management Agency, in 2020 and 2021; and in 2023 as the lead Public - Private Sector Partner, by the International Association of Emergency Managers.
+With 5,000 members, from every Wing, it has become CAP’s largest and longest Disaster Relief/Humanitarian mission; supporting a half a dozen other disasters nationwide and resulting in over eight-times more lives (105,192) saved, than all the combined missions in CAP’s 82 -Year history.
+See https://www.cap.news/operation-pulse-lift-hits-blood-donation-milestones-kansas-wing-also-honored/